FIWARE/mintaka/README.md

 ### Preconditions

-Mintaka should be viewed as a component of [Orion-LD](https://github.com/FIWARE/context.Orion-LD) and therefore has no mechanism to for populating the database itself.
+Mintaka should be viewed as a component of [Orion-LD](https://github.com/FIWARE/context.Orion-LD) and therefore has no mechanism for populating the database itself.
 It relies on a  [TimescaleDB](https://www.timescale.com/) installation(including the
 [Postgis](https://postgis.net/) extension), that is populated by Orion-LD.
 For installing Orion-LD, see the [Installation-guide](https://github.com/FIWARE/context.Orion-LD/blob/develop/doc/manuals-ld/installation-guide.md), for Timescale we recommend the [Timescale-Postgis image](https://hub.docker.com/r/timescale/timescaledb-postgis/) for [Postgres 12](https://hub.docker.com/layers/timescale/timescaledb-postgis/latest-pg12/images/sha256-40be823de6035faa44d3e811f04f3f064868ee779ebb49b287e1c809ec786994?context=explore).